Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-02-lazylinks.md

 ### Anchors to other domains

 All anchors whose `href` starts with `http` will automatically become no-lazy links.
-This is why history API doesn't allow this for security.
+This is why history API doesn't allow this for security reason.
+Basically, this is impossible to handle.
 Give up about that.

 ### Let me define which anchors to be hijacked